 The community was accustomed to being disappointed by Fresno’s leaders.
 Local organizers there knew the city was reluctant to add new parks because of concerns about maintenance costs.
 But public officials changed their minds in part because of important facts that sprang from the imaginations of the kids — not from county departments.
 Community organizer Sabrina Kelley and her colleagues at Habitat for Humanity asked local children to draw pictures of their dream playgrounds.
 Habitat for Humanity then took these pictures, coded them (they noted such things as how many slides the kids wanted), and turned them into compelling arguments.
 Teenagers went door-to-door to conduct homeowner assessments, and the community created indicators of livability and walkability.
 These organically generated data were harnessed to make the case.

 Of course, traditional measures like mortality rates and environmental dangers are readily accessible in Fresno — and the 41 and North Corridor ranks poorly on all of these indicators, a point that the health department has been making.
 In the end, however, it was the home-brewed numbers developed by the neighborhood that resonated with local elected officials.
-You can see how the neighborhood went about its community betterment in this video.
+In a video, you can see how the neighborhood went about its community betterment.

 Recently, I joined staff from California’s Health and Human Services Agency (CHHS) for a tour of Fresno organized by civic leaders, and it underscored why open data matters so much.
 The aim of open data isn’t merely greater transparency through dissemination in the public sphere.
 Nor is it just about building innovative apps from these data sets, which often is how open-data work is framed.
 Open data, to my mind, is about empowering communities with numbers presented in useful ways that can help fuel real-world change.
 It’s about informing policymaking with evidence so that we can make wiser decisions.
 Open data means partnering with communities that have their own data to share.
 It represents an opportunity to elevate public discourse through facts that are communicated in ways that resonate with all of us.